algosup/2022-2023-project-1-smart-signage-Project-8-group/Documents/Technical_specifications.md

 ## getAmbientLightLevel

-Read the input from the ACS712 sensor to read the ambient light level using a photoresistor.
+Read the ambient light level using a photoresistor and convert it into percentage.

+## verifLeds()

+Approximates LED status using output from a ACS712 low voltage sensor.

 For details on how to use the module look at [this example](https://www.electronicshub.org/interfacing-acs712-current-sensor-with-arduino/).

 ACS712 outputs are in mV (type float).
-The expected voltage depends on the input voltage and the ambient light level.
-The output is to be normalised into a float between 0-1.
+The expected voltage depends on the input voltage and the power usage of the LEDs (hence why we should be able to verfy the leds using it).

-## verifLeds()

-Approximates LED status using output from the low voltage sensor.

 # Networking